Officer who shot naked man found not guilty of murder

 The jury acquitted Olsen on two counts of felony murder, charges that would have carried a mandatory sentence of life in prison.
 A felony murder charge doesn’t imply intent to kill but rather that a death occurred as a person was committing another felony, in this case aggravated assault or violation of his oath.

+Ultimately, the juror said, he was afraid they wouldn’t be able to reach a unanimous verdict, the case would end up in a mistrial and a subsequent jury wouldn’t convict on any of the counts.
+So he and some of the others agreed to acquit on the murder charges as long as they reached a guilty verdict on the aggravated assault charge.

+“I felt good about it knowing that I got some justice out of it,” he said.

-Monday’s verdict came on the heels of a Texas jury finding a white former Dallas police officer guilty of murder in the shooting death of a black man.
-Amber Guyger was returning home after a long shift when she shot Botham Jean.
-Guyger testified that she mistook Jean’s apartment for her own, which was one floor below, and thought he was a burglar in her home.
-She was convicted on Oct.
+Monday’s verdict came on the heels of a Texas jury finding a white former Dallas police officer guilty of murder in the shooting death of a black man in his home.
+Amber Guyger, who testified that she mistook Botham Jean’s apartment for her own, was convicted on Oct.
 1 and sentenced to 10 years in prison.

-A few days later, on Oct.
-5, a jury in southeastern Georgia found a white former police officer who fatally shot a fleeing, unarmed black man not guilty on charges of voluntary and involuntary manslaughter.
-Jurors found Zechariah Presley guilty of violating his oath of office in the 2018 shooting of Tony Green in coastal Camden County, near the Georgia-Florida state line.
+Another Texas police officer shot and killed a black woman in her Fort Worth home early Saturday morning while responding to a call about an open front door.
+That officer, Aaron Dean, resigned before he could be fired and was charged with murder Monday in the death of 28-year-old Atatiana Jefferson.

-In the Olsen case , the apartment complex property manager testified that she saw Hill, a resident of the complex, wearing shorts but no shoes or shirt and behaving strangely on March 9, 2015.
+In the Olsen case , the apartment complex property manager testified that she saw Hill, a resident, wearing shorts but no shoes or shirt and behaving strangely on March 9, 2015.
 After maintenance workers got him to go to his apartment, he reemerged a short time later without any clothes.

 The property manager, who testified that she was worried for Hill’s safety because he was behaving so bizarrely, called 911 three times.